-Possibly the most adventurous sporting event to attend, hockey is not for the calm spectator.
-If you are ready to get your heart rate up –while holding a beer or Coca-cola in hand – a Gladiators game is just the ticket.
-The Atlanta Gladiators, formerly the Gwinnett Gladiators, play at Infinite Energy Arena in Duluth from October to April.
+Hockey is not for the calm spectator.
+If you're ready to get your heart rate up, a Gladiators game is just the ticket.
+The Atlanta Gladiators play at Infinite Energy Arena in Duluth from October to April.
 Tickets start at only $12 if you purchase in advance, and there are around two games a week during the season.

 Lake Lanier Camping, Buford

-Open year round, the Shoal Creek Campgrounds are one of the best spots on the lake to get your inner Lewis and Clark on.
+Open year-round, the Shoal Creek Campgrounds are one of the best spots on the lake to get your inner Lewis and Clark on.
 This campground features lake front campsites with fire pits, grills and tables.
-These rustic campgrounds are nestled at the foothills of the North Georgia Mountains and have space for tents or RVs.
-There’s a camp store nearby for any last minute essentials, and the boat ramp is also close if you plan on water adventures.
+There’s a camp store nearby for any last minute essentials, and the boat ramp is also close if you plan on water activities.
 Tent sites start at $34/night with options to upgrade to electricity.

 Stone Mountain Park, Stone Mountain

 Perhaps the most iconic stop for the adventurer.
 The massive rock attracts both locals and tourists on the weekends.
 Climbing Stone Mountain is a must for all nature lovers, moderate thrill seekers, and bucket list checkers.
 On a clear day, you can see 60 miles from the mountain.
 The park also hosts fun events year round.
 For the warmer months, the laser show is a must.
-You can also enjoy water sports, like kayaking and paddleboarding.
+You can also enjoy water sports, like kayaking and paddle boarding.
 In the winter, check out Snow Mountain where you can grab a tube and zoom down a 400-foot hill of real snow.
 Not something you find often in the South.

 9. Adrenaline Climbing - Suwanee